0Reab/CTF_maker/README.md

 # Dependencies
 This project requires the following Python libraries:

-pyautogui: For displaying alert boxes.
+- pyautogui: For displaying alert boxes.
-PIL: For working with images (from the Pillow package).
+- PIL: For working with images.

 You can install the necessary dependencies using pip:

 `pip install pyautogui pillow`